Salish Wool Dog: History

-The Salish Wool Dog or Comox dog is an extinct breed of white, long-haired, Spitz-type dog that was developed and bred by the Coast Salish peoples of what is now Washington state and British Columbia.
+The remains of dogs that are a morphological match for the Salish wool dog has been found in archeological sites in Coastal Salish territory dating ~5,000 years ago.
 The small, long-haired wool dog and the coyote-like village dogs were deliberately maintained as separate populations.
 The dogs were kept in packs of about 12 to 20 animals, and fed primarily raw and cooked salmon.
 To keep the breed true to type and the preferred white color, Salish Wool Dogs were confined on islands and in gated caves.